aks010/stockMarket-react/README.md

 # STOXAPP

-A Platform to create manage and analyze stocks, ipos within the stock exhanges and sectors.
+A platform to create manage and analyze stocks, ipos within the stock exhanges and sectors.

-## CHECKOUT DIRECTLY
+## Checkout Directly

 [stoxapp.herokuapp.com]

-## INSTALLATION
+## Installation

 ```
 npm install